-This article summarizes milestones achieved in 2021.
-This is the first in a series of progress reports I’m writing on the sector that will be supplemented by industry performance data and metrics compiled in partnership with Alliance for Artificial Intelligence in Healthcare (AAIH) and other top tier resources.
+This is the first in a series of progress reports I’m writing on the sector that will be supplemented by industry performance data and metrics compiled in partnership with The Alliance for Artificial Intelligence in Healthcare (AAIH).
+I expect several technologies to converge across the healthcare spectrum this year.

 AI Predicts Which Women Will Develop Breast Cancer and Those Who Will Not